Meeting Health Care Needs at School

-- Parents/guardians are required to notify the school nurse of any change in medication, dosage, or time of administration of medication.
+- Parents/Guardians are required to notify the school nurse of any change in medication, dosage, or time of administration of medication.

-- Due to the lack of Food and Drug Administration Standards for the safety/efficacy of dietary, nutritional, or herbal supplements, those OTC products will require a provider’s order for the school to administer.
+- Due to the lack of Food and Drug Administration Standards for the safety/efficacy of dietary, nutritional, or herbal supplements, those OTC products will require a provider’s order in order for the school to administer.

 - Medications are usually kept in the school office/clinic and should be brought to school by an adult, not the child.

 - In some situations, if your child has a health condition and needs to carry and self-administer certain prescribed medications such as asthma medication (an inhaler), auto-injectable epinephrine, diabetes care, or if you have questions, please contact the school and school nurse for additional information and the required consent forms.